Hachalu Hundessa riots: Investigations and court cases

 The EHRC reported successful limitation of the attacks by security forces in some areas, and failures by the security forces to respond to victims' repeated calls for help in other places.
 Some medical staff refused to treat survivors of the attacks.
-Some of the use of lethal force by security forces was "highly questionable", leading to the deaths of passersby uninvolved in the protests and mediators.
+Some of the use of lethal force by security forces was "highly questionable," leading to the deaths of passersby and mediators.
 The EHRC stated that it was unaware of investigations and judicial procedures in relation to the security forces' actions.

 In its report, the EHRC called on regional and federal authorities to carry out investigations and judicial procedures and to develop institutions for long-term solutions for discrimination and attacks on minorities.